mulchy/MEAN-guide/README.md

 Now that we have fancy build processes and Angular, let's go ahead and start hooking up Angular.
 In our server.js file, add the following line to serve the static content.

 ```
-app.use(express.static('server/public')));
+app.use(express.static('server/public'));
 ```

 We need to add some logic to serve our index file when a user requests the root URL.
-Back in the `index.js` file, lets add the following:
+Back in the `index.js` file, lets add the path library and replace our previous home route with the route below:

 ```
 var path = require('path');